Flexible data architecture

 - HP Vertica 6.x or later

-- IBM DB2 9.1 or later for Linux, UNIX, or Windows (available on Tableau Desktop/Server on Windows only)
+- IBM DB2 9.1 or later for Linux, UNIX, and Windows, and IBM DB2 10.0 or later for z/OS (available on Tableau Desktop/Server on Windows only)

 - IBM Netezza 4.6 or later (Windows only)